RedHatInsights/bonfire/README.md

 A CLI tool used to deploy ephemeral environments for testing cloud.redhat.com applications

-`bonfire` interacts with a local configuration file or a running instance of [qontract-server](https://github.com/app-sre/qontract-server) (the component that powers the [AppSRE team](https://github.com/app-sre/)'s internal `app-interface` graphql API) to obtain applications' OpenShift templates, process them, and deploy them.
+`bonfire` interacts with a running instance of [qontract-server](https://github.com/app-sre/qontract-server) (the component that powers the [AppSRE team](https://github.com/app-sre/)'s internal `app-interface` graphql API) or a local configuration file to obtain applications' OpenShift templates, process them, and deploy them.

 It also interacts with OpenShift to manage the reservation of ephemeral namespaces for testing.

-It is meant to be partnered with the [Clowder](https://github.com/RedHatInsights/clowder) operator to spin up an ephemeral environment for testing on either a remote OpenShift cluster or a local k8s cluster.
+It is meant to be partnered with the [Clowder](https://github.com/RedHatInsights/clowder) and [namespace reservation operator](https://github.com/RedHatInsights/ephemeral-namespace-operator) operators to spin up an ephemeral environment for testing on either a remote OpenShift cluster or a local k8s cluster.

 ## Installation